-Whilst it is recognised that a number of groups and individuals oppose the continued reliance on hydrocarbons as a primary energy resource and more particularly the principle and nature of shale gas exploration and appraisal in view of the potential harm and irreversible damage and ground contamination it could potentially cause, it is considered that these concerns are very low risk if regulated properly.
-They cannot be supported and would not constitute a sustainable reason for refusing the proposal.
+Whilst it is recognised that a number of groups and individuals oppose the continued reliance on hydrocarbons as a primary energy resource and more particularly the principle and nature of shale gas exploration and appraisal in view of the potential harm and irreversible damage and ground contamination it could potentially cause, it is considered that these concerns cannot be supported and they would not constitute a sustainable reason for refusing the proposal.

-An assessment of the proposal has been carried out and it is considered that whilst the development could have some impacts on air quality; archaeology and cultural heritage; greenhouse gas emissions; community and socio economics; ecology; hydrogeology and ground gas; induced seismicity (including subsidence); land use; landscape and visual amenity; lighting; resources and waste; water resources or public health; such impacts would be low or could be mitigated and controlled by condition.
+An assessment of the proposal has been carried out and it is considered that whilst the development could have some impacts on air quality; archaeology and cultural heritage; greenhouse gas emissions; community and socio-economics; ecology; hydrogeology and ground gas; induced seismicity (including subsidence); land use; landscape and visual amenity; lighting; resources and waste; water resources or public health (excluding noise); such impacts would be low or could be mitigated and controlled by condition.

-However, in the location proposed, over a two year development phase the proposal would generate some localised disturbance most particularly to the nearest residential properties at Staining Wood Cottages, Staining Wood Farm and Foxwood Chase and which would be mostly associated with noise as part of the drilling operations.
+However, in the location proposed, over a two year development phase, the proposal would generate localised disturbance most particularly to the nearest residential property at Old Orchard Farm and which would be mostly associated with noise as part of the drilling and fracking operations.